cantgetpastmesa/Life_Cycle_Assessment_Simulator/README.md

 1. Felipe A. Mesa N. - f.mesan@uniandes.edu.co - https://github.com/cantgetpastmesa
 2. Olga P. Fuentes - op.fuentes@uniandes.edu.co -
 3. Johann F. Osma - jf.osma43@uniandes.edu.co -

 For Universidad de los Andes.
 Reaserch Group CMUA.
 B10MICROSYSTEMS

 This project was developed on top of an open source template owned by https://github.com/ISIS1225DEVS

-The link to this template: https://github.com/ISIS1225DEVS/Reto4-Template.git
+The link to the template: https://github.com/ISIS1225DEVS/Reto4-Template.git

-In order to properly use this software, your machine has to be able to run a recent version of Python and have installed the following libraries.
+In order to properly use this software, your machine has to run a recent version of Python and have installed the following libraries.
 1. MatPlotLib
 2. NumPy
 3. Tabulate